jain-shobhit/SSMTool/README.md

 [5] **Thurnher, T., Haller, G.  & Jain, S. Nonautonomous spectral submanifolds for model reduction of nonlinear mechanical systems under parametric resonances.
 Preprint (2023).
 Available on arXiv: https://doi.org/10.48550/arXiv.2307.10240**

+The use of SSM-based ROMs to extract forced response surfaces (FRSs) and their ridges and trenches via parameter continuation is discussed in the following article:

+[6] **Li, M., Jain, S.  & Haller, G. Fast computation and characterization of forced response surface via spectral submanifolds and parameter continuation.
+Prprint (2023).**

 In this version, we demonstrate the computational methodology over the following small academic examples as well high-dimensional finite element problems using the FE package *YetAnotherFECode*